scottjue21/SQL_Project_World_Layoffs_Analysis/README.md

 - These figures help to illustrate regional differences in how layoffs impacted various countries.

 ### Query 6: Layoffs by Year
 This query aggregates layoffs on an annual basis by extracting the year from the date field and summing up the total layoffs for each year.
 The results are ordered in descending order by year to quickly identify the most recent trends and compare annual changes.
-This helps in understanding how layoffs have fluctuated over the 3 yrar time period.
+This helps in understanding how layoffs have fluctuated over the 3-year time period.

 ```sql
 SELECT YEAR(`date`), SUM(total_laid_off)